littlebee/basic_bot/docs/setup_on_pi_bookworm.md

 ## Use picamera2 instead of opencv if using ribbon cable camera

-OpenCV camera capture will work Bookworm on with a USB camera installed.
+OpenCV camera capture will NOT work on Debian Bookworm with a ribbon cable camera.

-If you are using a ribbon cable connected camera, you will need to tell the vision subsystem to use the Picamera2 module that is installed as a site package on Debian Bookworm.
+You must either use a USB camera or use the `basic_bot.commons.camera_picamera` module.

 In your `~/.bashrc` on the robot, add the following line:
 ```sh